This article was updated on August 24, 2016

 I have personally taken the credentialing program offered through the Society of Certified Senior Advisors and recommend it highly.
 For anyone planning to work with the elderly in any capacity, this training will help you immensely.

-Locally, in the Washington, D.C. area, the Smith Center for Healing and the Arts Institute for Integrative Oncology offers community patient navigation training for integrative cancer care.
+Locally, in the Washington, D.C. area, the Smith Center offers community patient navigation training for integrative cancer care.

 What Does It Take To Do This Work?

 Most of us who do this work come to it through our own experiences dealing with the health care or elder care system (whether as a patient, caregiver, nurse, social worker, etc.) In most cases, there is no specific background or education that is required, except for clinically-based positions.
 I have found that a passion for helping others, good research, communication, interpersonal and organizational skills as well as the ability to be creative in finding resources and solving problems are what it takes.

 However, earning a living from this work is a different story.
 Patient advocate Trisha Torrey wrote an excellent article about job prospects for patient navigators/advocates.
 My basic advice to folks is that unless you have another source of income, don’t expect to earn a living wage quickly if you set out on your own.